 The rubber compound used in a bicycle tyre is incredibly important.
 By changing the compound, engineers can make two identical-looking tyres perform completely differently.
 Maxxis cycle tyres feature the following tread combinations:

-Maxxis 3C Triple Compound road technology utilises three distinct silica compounds in different locations within the tread of the tyre.
-The centre compound is optimised for exceptional tread wear and low rolling resistance.
-The progressively softer shoulder compounds provide increased grip while cornering.
-Choose a Triple Compound Maxxis road tyre for the ultimate in tyre handling in all conditions.
+Maxxis 3C Triple Compound Road technology utilises three distinct silica compounds in different areas of the tyre tread.
+The central line of the tread is made up of a harder compound for reduced tread wear and good rolling resistance.
+The progressively softer shoulder compounds feature increasingly soft compounds towards the rim for reliable grip in the corners.

-Maxxis 3C Maxxgrip uses the softest rubber compounds to offer the ultimate grip and slow rebound properties for unparalleled traction in downhill applications.
+Maxxis 3C MaxxGrip uses the softest rubber compounds for a larger portion of the tyre, offering continued grip and slow rebound properties for unparalleled traction in downhill applications.

-Maxxis HYPR is a full silica compound and our best performing compound to date.
-Compared to our previous road racing compound, HYPR has 16% less rolling resistance with 23% better grip in wet conditions.
-Impressively, HYPR decreases rolling resistance and increases traction, all while keeping durability equal to our previous rubber compounds.
+Maxxis HYPR compound is the best full silica compound to feature in Maxxis bicycle tyres yet.
+HYPR has 16% lower rolling resistance for an increase in speed, with 23% better grip in wet conditions.
+HYPR decreases rolling resistance while increasing traction, all while retaining the same durability as our previous rubber compounds.